OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }
     // Ready to display unit.
-    Add each compatibleUnit to unit menu in alphabetically sorted order in regular font for case 3 Add each incompatibleUnit to unit menu in alphabetically sorted order as grayed out and not selectable for case 4
+    Add each compatibleUnit C add name C.identifier to unit menu in alphabetically sorted order in regular font for case 3 Add each incompatibleUnit I add name I.identifier to unit menu in alphabetically sorted order as grayed out and not selectable for case 4

 ### changes-to-meters-groups-dropdown-menus